potatoqualitee/discordrpc/README.md

 ## Installer

-Run the following to install discordrpc from the PowerShell Gallery (to install on a server or for all users, remove the `-Scope` parameter and run in an elevated session):
+Run the following to install discordrpc from the PowerShell Gallery:

 ```powershell
 Install-Module discordrpc -Scope CurrentUser